COM6012/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 #### [Broadcast variables](https://spark.apache.org/docs/3.5.4/rdd-programming-guide.html#broadcast-variables)

 To avoid creating a copy of a **large** variable for each task, an accessible (*read-only*!) variable can be kept on each machine - this is useful for particularly large datasets which may be needed for multiple tasks.
 The data broadcasted this way is cached in [serialized](https://spark.apache.org/docs/3.5.4/tuning.html#serialized-rdd-storage) form and deserialized before running each task.
-See [Data Serialisation](https://spark.apache.org/docs/3.5.4/tuning.html#data-serialization) for more details about serialisation.
+See [Data Serialization](https://spark.apache.org/docs/3.5.4/tuning.html#data-serialization) for more details about serialization.

 Broadcast variables are created from a variable $v$ by calling `SparkContext.broadcast(v)`.
 The broadcast variable is a wrapper around $v$, and its value can be accessed by calling the *value* method.